Nivalyx/osu-wiki/wiki/Tournaments/WGMRT/1/en.md

 ### Team matchmaking

 1. Based on the screening results, the tournament management will pick 8 players at random from the list of accepted players to act as team captains.
-   - In order to avoid teams having to deal with the disadvantage of being captained by a player whose skill level is not on par with the tournament's expected threshold, the captains will always be picked from the Top 48 players global ranking-wise.
+   - In order to avoid teams potentially having to deal with the disadvantage of being captained by a player whose skill level is not on par with the tournament's threshold, the captains will always be picked from the list's Top 48 players ranking-wise.
+2. During the drafting phase, team captains will then have to pick five other players to complete their team from the pool of remaining players following the [snaking draft method](https://en.wiktionary.org/wiki/snake_draft) (1st -> 2nd -> 3rd -> 4th -> 5th -> 6th -> 6th -> 5th -> 4th -> (...)).
+3. a

 ### Round-specific rules